Fresno Pepper Guide: Heat, Flavor, Uses

 Cooking with Fresno peppers

-As a general rule of thumb: Any recipe that calls for a jalapeño or serrano pepper is fair game for a Fresno pepper.
+As a general rule of thumb: Any recipe that calls for a jalapeño or serrano pepper, the Fresno pepper is a perfect alternative.
 They are terrific in salsas, hot sauces, and ceviche, and they stuff decently well too (even with those thinner walls.)
 Pickled Fresno chilies are loved by many, and cutting them fresh into rings for sandwiches and burgers (like the jalapeño) is very popular too.

 More cooking tips: